mjhihi/Social_Health/README.md

-# Social Health in the Digital Era
+# Social Media Wellness
 ## Analyzing Social Media's Role in Mental Well-being

-This repository explores the relationship between social media usage and mental health dynamics.
-Within, you will find an analysis using data from various sources to examine both the positive aspects of social media in fostering connections and its potential downsides, such as contributing to anxiety and depression.
+This repository explores the relationship between social media usage and mental health concerns.
+Within, you will find an analysis using data from Kaggle and the Commonwealth Fund to examine social media correlation to its potential downsides, such as anxiety, ADHD, low self esteem and depression.

 ### Final Product Overview
 - **Website Link**: [If applicable](#)